Porgramming-Hero-web-course/batch-4-assignment-1-Salauddin-Ahmad/blogs/blog-1.md

 ## 2. Intersection types
-**Intersection Type** is a type that allows us to use diffrent types to stored in single type or other words gather diffrent types together
+**Intersection Type** is a type that allows us to combine multiple types into a single type or other words gather and use diffrent types together as a obejct or array

 **example** here is an example below which shows us a type and interface is  used as like a single type with (&) symbol